 A big part of travelling is to be found in uncovering a country’s food culture.
 In Athens, the perfect place to do that is at Eleas Gi in upscale Kifissia.

 The highlight of Eleas Gi is the tasting menus which enable patrons to sample a large number of classic dishes.
 Depending on your appetite, opt to sample a selection of 14 or 24 dishes that highlight the very best of Greek cuisine.

-Food aside, Eleas Gi is renowned for its scenic terraces that offer incredible views over downtown Athens.
-Reservations are highly recommended if you plan on stopping by on a Friday or Saturday night.
+Food aside, Eleas Gi is renowned for its scenic terraces.
+From up here, you have incredible views over downtown Athens.
+Reservations are highly recommended, especially on Friday and Saturday nights.

 Where: Falirou 10, Athina 117 42, Greece